-The Individualized and Interdisciplinary Studies Program (IISP) works with undergraduates who wish to design their own majors or pursue select interdisciplinary minors (including International Studies, European Studies, and Criminal Justice).
+The Individualized and Interdisciplinary Studies Program (IISP) works with undergraduates who wish to design their own majors or pursue select interdisciplinary minors (including International Studies, European Studies, and Crime and Justice).
 Individualized majors are based in the College of Liberal Arts and Sciences or College of Agriculture, Health, and Natural Resources, and may draw on courses in other schools and colleges.

 The Office of National Scholarships & Fellowships (ONS&F) recruits and mentors students to compete for prestigious national and international scholarships, including Rhodes, Marshall, Goldwater and Udall.